Skip to main content

 Do I have any medical conditions?

-Mittens has historic and recurring medical concerns, namely surgery for luxating patella’s on both hind legs and cystitis, that will require consideration before she is rehomed.
+Mittens has historic medical concerns, namely she has had surgery for luxating patella’s on both hind legs which has resolved the issue currently and cystitis which can flare up when she’s stressed, that will require consideration before she is rehomed.
 Our rehoming team will be able to give you further information if you apply to rehome this pet and you are a successful match.
 We would also advise that any medical concern, be that historic or ongoing, is discussed with your own vet prior to any book out appointment.

 Who I can live with